-Data as of June 30, 2017 Source: www.californiasolarstatics.ca.gov
+Data as of December 31, 2017 Source: www.californiasolarstatics.ca.gov per watt.

-When looking at the MASH Program for indications of economies of scale and localized installed cost variances for multifamily systems, it is important to review the average cost per watt.
 In order to provide representative cost information for this analysis, the data set used for Chart 3 is limited to projects that have been completed.
 As shown in the chart, there is some cost variability between the PA territories.
 Overall, the average cost per watt for systems that are less than 100 kW CEC-AC are higher than those for systems 100 kW and greater.
 This is consistent with the general market CSI Program, where economies of scale lead to cost efficiencies in larger systems.